donntrenton/pantheon/docs/Tutorials/Private-Network-Quickstart.md

 {!global/test_accounts.md!}

 !!!note
-    Pantheon doesn't provide an accounts management system, so if you want to create your own account, you have to use a third-party tool such as MetaMask.
+    Pantheon doesn't implement [account management](../Using-Pantheon/Account-Management.md).
+To create your own account, you have to use a third-party tool such as MetaMask.

 After you sign in to MetaMask, connect to the private network RPC endpoint: